Tag Archives: transhistorical

 What is a better term for “multidenominational?”
 The other night at our quarterly Doing Theology a few of us searched for a good word to describe how we identify with the genius of every stream in the broad river of Christianity, even the Catholics.

-My journey into Christianity made me very fond of Catholics.
-For instance, I think of Francis of Assisi (who we celebrated yesterday) as one of my first mentors.
-I was a history major in college.
-While I was exploring history I ran into Francis.
-It was great to find him.
-He cut through the nonsense of the Church and lived with Jesus.
-He was just what I needed, since I almost left Jesus because of the Church’s nonsense, especially the Catholic part.
-I was so poor in college, I never missed the free movies they showed.
+I was so poor in college, I never missed the free movies they showed on campus.
 One night, someone showed Brother Sun Sister Moon, which is all about Francis of Assisi and his friends.
-Watching his rebellion against war and self-serving authority and seeing his utter obedience to joy and Jesus helped seal my deal with God.
+Watching his rebellion against war and self-serving authority, and seeing his utter obedience to joy and Jesus helped seal my deal with God.
 I almost became a Franciscan and have been an almost-Franciscan ever since.

-As a result, I am a Francis-kind of Catholic.
-Even through I think the rules say I don’t qualify, whenever the priest offers me communion, I take it like I am a member of the tribe.
+As a result, I am a Francis-kind of Catholic — even through I think the rules say I don’t qualify.
+Whenever the priest offers me communion, I take it like I am a member of the tribe.
 I figure I am more of a Catholic than a catechized fifth grader and, besides, I don’t care about most of the laws any more than most of the Catholics I know.
 So I’ve done a lot of travelling with the Catholic Church over the years.
 I even went on pilgrimage to Santiago de Campostella, which is one of the most Catholic things a person can do.

 So why aren’t I and why aren’t we Catholics?